-Macquarie's Operational Risk Management Framework (ORMF) is designed to identify, assess and manage operational risks within the organisation.
+Macquarie's Operational Risk Management Framework (ORMF) is designed to identify, assess and manage operational risks across the organisation.
 The key objectives of the framework are:

-- Risk identification, analysis and acceptance - Execution and monitoring of risk management practices - Reporting and escalation of risk information on a routine and exception basis.
+- Risk identification, analysis and acceptance - Developing control frameworks to support the management of material risks - Execution and monitoring of risk management practices - Reporting and escalation of risk information on a routine and exception basis.